-Tumors, fat from bone fractures, amniotic fluid, and foreign material (from IV drug use).
+Tumors, fat from bone fractures, amniotic fluid, and foreign materials.

 5. What factors can cause alterations in blood flow, increasing the risk of deep vein thrombosis?

-Immobilization (surgery, injury or pregnancy), obesity, and cancer.
+Immobilization (e.g., surgery, injury, or pregnancy), obesity, and cancer.

-6. What factors can increase coagulability of the blood?
+6. What factors can increase the coagulability of the blood?

 7. What is the name of the score for predicting PE?